 The shade that once made most run and reach for the dye has become surprisingly popular –and very chic.
 From silver to white and fawn, there’s a grey out there for you!
 It’s one of those colours that just suits everybody and it looks great as highlights, grey ombre or full-on colour and in braids.

-Those with ‘cool’ complexions (have pink and olive undertones and usually have eyes that are blue, grey, or a deep brown) look great with the equally light but slightly more rich, platinum and silvery blonde hair.
+Those with ‘cool’ complexions (have pink and olive undertones and usually have eyes that are blue, grey, or a deep brown) look great with the equally light but slightly more rich, platinum blonde hair.
 The green and blue undertones in the shade will neutralise your rosiness and really compliments your lighter skin tone.

 Overall, the general rule is to pick a tone that’s opposite from your skin’s undertones.
 If you have warm undertones, opt for a cooler colour, and vice versa.
 Those with a neutral skin tone are lucky because most colours work perfectly with your blended skin tone.
 No matter what shade you choose for your hair, remember to always use products that are colour-friendly.
 Not only will your hair colour last longer, but your hair will be protected, too.